leongjwm/yolov3/README.md

 You now have the necessary packages needed to use the repository.

 ## Detecting Vessels and Kayaks in an Image or Video
-**Before using the repository, ensure that you have activated your virtual environment and also changed directories to the path where the `yolov3` repository is stored in your machine.**
+**Before using the repository, ensure that you have activated your virtual environment and also changed directories to the path where the `yolov3` repository is stored in your machine.
+The image or video that you want processed needs to be in the same directory as the `yolov3` repository.**

 File extensions supported: `*.jpg`, `*.png` for images, `*.avi` for videos.

 Run `python vessel_kayak_count.py` on your terminal.
 You wil see the following pop-up:

+Input the name (including file extension) of the image/video that you want processed, and press Enter.

+Example: `YourImage.jpg` for images, `YourVideo.avi` for videos.